mixpanel/docs/pages/docs/analysis/reports/insights.md

 ### Chart Types

-Insights features multiple visualizations to help you view the results of your query in the clearest chart type.
-By default, Insights displays line charts, which help you understand how metrics trend over time.
+Insights features multiple visualizations to help you view the query results in the clearest chart type.
+By default, Insights displays the results on the line chart, which helps you understand how metrics trend over time.
 However, another chart type might present the results with more clarity.
-In Insights, you can either choose to get a metric calculated across the entire time period selected in the date picker, or get a time-segmented view of the metric (e.g. daily breakdown).
+In Insights, you can choose to get a metric calculated either across the entire time period selected in the date picker or on a time-segmented view of the metric (e.g. daily breakdown).

 - Metric calculated across the entire time period
     - Bar chart